BIBLE CAMP

 We can accept a maximum of 30 students.
 Applications are already rolling in, and will be evaluated in the order they are received.
 We will close applications when all seats have been filled.

-• Covers tuition for Bible Camp, lodging for eleven nights, three meals/day while you’re here, and pickup and drop-off at the Eugene Airport (EUG)
+• Covers tuition for Homer Camp, lodging for nine nights, and three meals/day while you’re here

 • Requirements (what we’re looking for in applicants):

-• Late beginner – early advanced student of Greek
+• Late beginner – advanced student of Greek

 • Minimum age of 18